siret-junior/somhunter/README.md

 - several ways of browsing and re-scoring the results (including SOMs)
 - VBS-compatible submission and logging API clients

+SOMHunter is licensed as free software, under the GPLv2 license.
+This grants you freedom to use the software for many research purposes and publish the results.
+For exploring and referencing the original work, you may find some of the following articles helpful:

+- Kratochvíl, M., Veselý, P., Mejzlík, F., & Lokoč, J. (2020, January).
+[SOM-Hunter: Video Browsing with Relevance-to-SOM Feedback Loop](https://link.springer.com/chapter/10.1007/978-3-030-37734-2_71).
+In *International Conference on Multimedia Modeling* (pp. 790-795).
+Springer, Cham.
+- Mejzlík, F., Veselý, P., Kratochvíl, M., Souček, T., & Lokoč, J. (2020, June).
+[SOMHunter for Lifelog Search](SOMHunter for Lifelog Search).
+In *Proceedings of the Third Annual Workshop on Lifelog Search Challenge* (pp. 73-75).

 ## Installation

 Prerequisities: